josephryan/leapfrog/README.md

 ## DESCRIPTION

-identify BLAST hits between two datasets by employing a third intermediate dataset
+identify BLAST hits between two datasets by employing a third intermediate dataset.
+These hits are designated as hidden orthologs.
+The scripts directory includes scripts used in the analysis of these hidden orthologs.

 ## AVAILABILITY